 Wash the hair normally and, before drying, use a fine toothed Head Lice detector comb to check for Lice.
 When hair is wet the Lice cannot move, therefore it is recommended to check wet hair.
 Pass the comb through the hair, then check the comb for Lice.
 If you find live Lice, ensure that you also check other members of your family before treating.

 - Combing Head Lice can be combed out of the hair using the Nitty Gritty NitFree Comb.
-It is highly effective and has received much publicity in recent years.
+It is the best highly effective and has received much publicity in recent years prevention form lice.

 - Physical barrier treatments, such as Hedrin lotion or spray, work by physically coating the Lice and preventing them from moving, causing them to die.
 Head Lice cannot become resistant to this type of treatment